plone/plone.contentrules/plone/contentrules/README.txt

   >>> selectedAction = filteredActions[0]

-At this point, the UI would use the schema to create a form to configure the instance of this rule element:
+At this point, the UI would use the 'addview' to create a form to configure the instance of this rule element.

-  >>> formSchema = selectedAction.schema

-When saved, the form would be saved into an object as created by the element's
-factory:

-  >>> configuredAction = selectedAction.factory()
+  >>> configuredAction = MoveToFolderAction()
   >>> configuredAction.targetFolder = "/foo"
   >>> configuredAction
   <MoveToFolderAction object at ...>